donatoivan/domain-node-js/README.md

 To solve the problem of keeping track of the user from the server side, I've set a cookie with a user id which I can then query the db with to fetch the necessary data.
 There's also a fetch request on the browser side to '/data' in order to pass the data in as props when App.js renders.
 Props are also passed through the component on the server side to account for non-JS clients  The db I've used is lokiJS, a lightweight document based db.
 It's configured to be persistent to simulate a more "real-life" situation rather than just be an in memory db.

-Jest, React Testing Library and Supertest have been used to write unit tests and semi-inmtegration tests.
+Jest, React Testing Library and Supertest have been used to write unit tests and semi-integration tests.

 ---